apify/apify-microsoft-power-automate-integration/README.md

 3. Test with various input parameters and edge cases
 4. Validate output schema matches expectations

+### Run Actor Action

+Use the "Run Actor" action to start an Apify Actor run.

+- Authentication: Use Apify API Key or OAuth 2.0 (scopes: `profile`, `full_api_access`).
+- Headers: All requests include `x-apify-integration-platform: power-automate`.
+- Actor Source (`actor_scope`): Choose "My Actors" or "From Store".
+  - If "My Actors": pick from `Actor` populated by your account actors.
+  - If "From Store": pick from `Actor` populated by Apify Store (limit 50).
+- Input Body (`input_body`): Provide JSON for the Actor input.
+- Optional query params:
+  - `build`: specific build tag or id
+  - `timeout` (seconds)
+  - `memory` (MB): 512, 1024, 2048, 4096, 8192, 16384
+  - `waitForFinish` (seconds, max 60): set >0 to wait synchronously

+The connector invokes `POST /v2/acts/{actorId}/runs` per Apify docs (see: https://docs.apify.com/api/v2/act-runs-post).
+The `actorId` path segment is chosen automatically based on your `actor_scope` selection.

 ## CI/CD

 The repository includes GitHub Actions workflows for: